OpenMoonRay/openmoonray-docs/docs/getting-started/installation/building-moonray/general_build.md

 ## Building in a Docker container
 ---

 You can build MoonRay inside a Docker container : the process isn't really different than building directly on a machine.
-Building in a container for Centos 7 and for Rocky 9 have sets of instructions in the documentation.
+There are separate instructions for building in a container for Rocky 9.

 ### Container build tips